Labradoodle dog breed information and advice

 Is a Labradoodle right for you?

-The Labradoodle breed is perfect for you if you’re looking for a loving and energetic addition to your family.
+A Labradoodle puppy is perfect for you if you’re looking for a loving and energetic addition to your family.
 Labradoodles are suited to owners who like to spend time outdoors and have lots of love to give.
 With minimal health conditions and pet insurance to cover your dog if needed, there is little to worry about with this breed.

 Do Labradoodles shed?

 Labradoodles are generally low-shedders due to them having the curly coat of a Poodle.
 This makes them a good breed choice for those that suffer from dog allergies.
-No dog breed is completely hypoallergenic but low-shedders are less likely to cause a reaction for allergy sufferers.
+Although no dog breed is completely hypoallergenic, low shedders are less likely to cause a reaction for allergy sufferers.

 Labradoodles have a life expectancy of 12-15 years.
 In general, small dogs live longer than larger dogs, so Miniature Labradoodles and Medium Labradoodles tend to live longer than the standard.
 Health conditions can affect a dog’s lifespan so make sure your dog receives the health care that it needs.
 Overweight and underweight dogs are more prone to health conditions.